-Security technologies are always changing, so Chrome regularly checks to make sure that the version of the browser you’re using is up to date.
-This includes the latest security fixes, protections from malware and deceptive sites, and more.
+Security technologies are always changing, so Chrome regularly checks to make sure that the version of the browser that you’re using is up to date.
+This includes the latest security fixes, protections from malware and deceptive sites and more.
 And it updates automatically, so being protected by the latest Chrome security technology is easy.

 Blocking malicious and misleading ads before they impact you

-Your security and online experience can be affected by ads that carry malware, cover content you are trying to see, promote fake goods, or otherwise violate our advertising policies.
+Your security and online experience can be affected by ads that carry malware, cover content that you are trying to see, promote fake goods or otherwise violate our advertising policies.
 We take this problem very seriously.
 Every year we block billions of bad ads – on average, 100 per second – through a combination of live reviewers and sophisticated software blocks.
-We also give you tools to report offensive ads and control what types of ads you see.
+We also give you tools to report offensive ads and control what types of ads that you see.
 And we actively publish our insights and best practices to help make the Internet safer for all.

 We do not give governments direct access to data

-Keeping your Android device, apps, and data safe with Google Play Protect
+Keeping your Android device, apps and data safe with Google Play Protect

-Google Play Protect is built in to your Android device and continuously works behind the scenes to keep your device, data, and apps safe.
-We scan your apps before, during, and after download – regardless of where you are downloading them from.
+Google Play Protect is built in to your Android device and continuously works behind the scenes to keep your device, data and apps safe.
+We scan your apps before, during and after download – regardless of where you are downloading them from.

-Personalized security notifications alert you to potential issues and help you stay secure
+Personalised security notifications alert you to potential issues and help you stay secure